ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

   The NSX Edge is not deployed for instances that are private only.
   {:note}

 **(NSX-V only)** If you installed the Veeam service, the NSX Manager is configured to do a daily backup of the NSX configurations.
-For more information, see [Considerations when you install Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_considerations#veeam_considerations-install).
+For more information, see [Veeam overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_considerations).

 ## Procedure to configure the networking settings for your VMs
 {: #vc_esg_config-procedure-config-networking}